msiddalingaiah/logisim_evo/Foundations/README.md

 ## Sequential Logic

 Let's start with a one bit storage element known as a [D-type flip flop](https://en.wikipedia.org/wiki/Flip-flop_(electronics)#D_flip-flop).
 For the purposes of this discussion, a D-type flip flop is *edge-triggered* meaning the outputs can only change after the rising edge of the clock input.
 In modern designs, a common, fixed rate clock controls when outputs change.
 This wasn't always the cases, but it's generally easier to analyze the performance bounds of a system if the clock rate is fixed.
-Modern tools greatly simplify analysis of what was tediously done by hand.
+Modern tools greatly simplify analysis of what was once tediously done by hand.
 For these reasons, we will focus on single clock, synchronous designs.

 ### First Example